 Your taste buds rebel, as well as whatever the digestive mechanism is that craves CRUNCH, and when those food commercials come on the cable channels accessible in every room (thanks, again, to technology), it seems there is a lot of crunch out there.

 Even OPB has those cooking shows, and nature channels have those wilderness survival recipe shows (if you enjoy activities such as grinding any available nuts with a hefty nearby rock on a flat chunk of wood to make some “Random-Berry Pie Crust” in the wild).

 Even news and specialty programs insert commercials for food.

-Did you know, for example, that just now, as advertised every fifteen minutes on CNN, ABC, CBS, MSNBC and FOX, and even the sports and home improvement channels, you can zip down to some local taco place, I forget which, and purchase this great big, double-hard-shell meal with lots of oozy, drippy cheese, many colorful chopped raw veggies and, what looks to be 40% fat, fried ground beef, which is all being marketed using powerful zoom-in lenses, bright lights, and Music for Exciting the Salivary Glands, or whatever the music genre is called.
+Did you know, for example, that just now, as advertised about every fifteen minutes on CNN, ABC, CBS, MSNBC and FOX, and even the sports and home improvement channels, you can zip down to some local taco place, I forget which, and purchase this great big, double-hard-shell meal with lots of oozy, drippy cheese, many colorful chopped raw veggies and, what looks to be 40% fat, fried ground beef, which is all being marketed using powerful zoom-in lenses, bright lights, and Music for Exciting the Salivary Glands, or whatever the music genre is called.